AhmadZaqiq/Small-Console-applications-Projects/README.md

 # 6-Simple Banking System (With Transactions Menu)

-This project is an enhanced version of the previous Simple Banking System [Project 5], developed in C++ to manage client data.
+This project is an enhanced version of the previous Simple Banking System [Project 5], developed in C++.

 ## Features:
 - **Same as [Project 5]**.